Skip to main content

 Young apprentices often have little or no experience in the industry they’re applying for.
 Employers know this, and they use questions like this to figure out how much you know about the work you’re applying for.
 If you have worked in the industry or completed a pre-apprenticeship then you should be able to answer this question easily!

 Even if you haven’t worked as an apprentice, you should still be able to discuss your day-to-day responsibilities and the work you’ll be doing.
 If you’re unsure what type of work you will come across during your apprenticeship, do some research beforehand.
-You start with our apprenticeship trade profiles.
+You can start with our apprenticeship trade profiles.

 Example Answer: “During my pre-apprenticeship training I was placed with a cabinetmaker who specialised in new home builds.
 I learned about some of the main techniques they used to speed up the process and had a chance to practise the basics of building cabinetry.
 Day-to-day I was responsible for tidying up the workshop, helping out with the finishing work and supporting the cabinet makers, so I should be able to bring those skills to your business.”